istio/istio.io/content/pt-br/faq/distributed-tracing/how-to-support-tracing.md

 - `x-b3-flags`
 - `b3`

-If you are using LightStep, you will also need to forward the following headers:
+If you are using Lightstep, you will also need to forward the following headers:

 - `x-ot-span-context`